wentelteefje/parity-scale-codec-page/content/docs/encode.md

 |LE mode | $\text{0x0d}$ | $\text{0x0c}$ | $\text{0x0b}$ | $\text{0x0a}$ |
 |BE mode | $\text{0x0a}$ | $\text{0x0b}$ | $\text{0x0c}$ | $\text{0x0d}$ |

-Note, that endianness is not a property of numbers themselves and therefore not reflected in their binary or hexadecimal representations.
-However, in Rust you can use the `to_le_bytes()`-method to obtain a little-endian vector representation of an integer.
-For example:
+It's important to understand that endianness isn't a property of numbers themselves, and therefore, it isn't reflected in their binary or hexadecimal representations.
+However, Rust provides methods to handle endianness explicitly.
+For instance, the `to_le_bytes()` method can be used to obtain a little-endian byte vector representation of an integer.
+See the example below:

 ```rust
 fn main() {